conradoqg/naivecoin/README.md

 ```

 The `this.blockchain.getDifficulty()` returns the hex value of the current blockchain's index difficulty.
 This value is calculated by powering the initial difficulty by 5 every 5 blocks.

-The `block.getDifficulty()` returns the hex value of the first 14 bytes of block's hash and we compare it to the currently accepted difficulty.
+The `block.getDifficulty()` returns the hex value of the first 14 bytes of block's hash and compares it to the currently accepted difficulty.

 When the hash generated reaches the desired difficulty level, it returns the block as it is.